Large Language Models of Code Fail at Completing Code with Potential Bugs: Experiments

-\paragraph{Why do \codellms fail at \bCC?} We manually inspect samples from the best-performing \codegenlarge model and find two most common failure modes among failed samples.
-First, the model fails to react to the \pobugs (\textit{i.e.}, common completions remain the same).
-This mode happens in 90\% of instances and 93\% of problems with at least one failed instance. \Figref{fig:case_study_exp_nonreact_fail} shows an example.
-We conjecture that the model is not sensitive to and thus ignore minor code changes, and/or choose to default to common patterns in the training data.
-Secondly, the model fails to bypass the potential bugs, likely because such patterns are rare from high-quality code.
-In other words, the model might have recognized the \pobugs and significantly changed the output distribution, but still failed. \Figref{fig:case_study_exp_react_fail} illustrates an example of this case.
+\paragraph{Why do \codellms fail at \bCC?} We manually inspect samples from the best-performing \codegenlarge model and find the two most common failure modes among failed samples.
+First, the model fails to react to the \pobugs (\ie{} common completions remain the same), as shown in \Figref{fig:case_study_exp_nonreact_fail}.
+This mode happens in 90\% of instances and 93\% of problems with at least one failed instance.
+We conjecture that the model is not sensitive to and thus ignores minor code changes and/or chooses to default to common patterns in the training data.
+Secondly, the model fails to bypass the potential bugs, likely because such patterns are rare in high-quality code.
+In other words, the model might have recognized the \pobugs and significantly changed the output distribution but still failed. \Figref{fig:case_study_exp_react_fail} illustrates an example of this case.
 We provide further details in \Appref{sec:app_case_study_failures}.